 You can use semantics to enable Alexa hunches for your device to conserve energy on behalf of users.
 For details about hunches, see What Are Alexa Hunches? and Enable Alexa to Proactively Act on Hunches Without Customers Needing to Ask.

 Alexa.States.EcoOff.
 For an example discovery response that includes support for Alexa hunches, see discovery response example for a water heater.

 Semantics for announcements

-You can use semantics to enable announcements to the user when your device requires attention.
+You can use semantics to enable announcement to the user when your device requires attention.
 For example, Alexa can notify a user when their washing machine cycle has completed, or when their automatic vacuum cleaner gets stuck.
-Before Alexa begins to send notifications to the user, the customer must opt-in to notifications from your device in the Alexa app.
+Before Alexa begins to send announcements to the user, the customer must opt-in to announcement notifications in the Alexa app.